-In this episode of Agency Growth Mastermind Podcast, Tim sat down with Ron Dod of Visiture to talk about hiring a business coach and how to delegate.
+In this episode of the Agency Growth Mastermind Podcast, Tim sat down with Ron Dod of Visiture to talk about hiring a business coach and how to delegate.
 This was a great conversation, and it’s definitely worth a watch below or listen here.
 But, if you’re looking for a more written out version touching on some of their key points.
 Feel free to read through this article!

-Niche Yourself when You’re Small
+Niche Yourself When You’re Small

 One of the biggest things that both Tim and Ron touch on throughout this podcast is the importance of niching and becoming really good at one thing or getting very specific with the type of customer that you work with and the services you provide for them.